 The protection of the environment, the promotion of responsible consumption or the attainment of more sustainable societies are some of them and, today, they are becoming stronger and more necessary than ever.

 Sustainable Camino aims to focus on those aspects of the Camino de Santiago that are part of its essence and that we must take care of among all of us.
-We talk about its trees, its landscapes, its flora and fauna but also its people, its towns, its traditions or its monuments.
+We are talking environment, people and heritage.
+We are talking about about its trees, its landscapes, its flora and fauna but also its people, its towns, its traditions or its monuments..

 Over the next few months we will bring you closer to stories of people who make the Camino de Santiago possible, we will help you to better understand the natural heritage of the Routes and we will show you some of the unique pieces that dot the different paths.
 Because only what is known is protected.